 Explore it on Goodreads or Amazon.

-Other books by this author include Deadly Promises, Untraceable, Unspeakable, Unforgivable, Snapped, Twisted, Scorched, Exposed
+Other books by this author which I have reviewed include Deadly Promises, Untraceable, Unspeakable, Unforgivable, Snapped, Twisted, Scorched, Exposed

 First in The Glass Sisters romantic suspense series, a prequel to Griffin’s Tracers, and revolving around a pair of sisters in Texas.
 The couple focus is on Fiona Glass and Chief Jack Bowman.